-The Federal Housing Finance Agency (FHFA) announced February 25, 2021, the extension of the Fannie Mae and Freddie Mac moratorium on single family foreclosures from March 31, 2021, to June 30, 2021.
-The moratorium on evictions from single family homes owned by Fannie Mae or Freddie Mac also is extended until June 30, 2021.
+The Federal Housing Finance Agency (FHFA) announced February 9, 2021, the extension of the Fannie Mae and Freddie Mac moratorium on single family foreclosures from February 28, 2021, to March 31, 2021.
+The moratorium on evictions from single family homes owned by Fannie Mae or Freddie Mac also is extended until March 31, 2021.
 The announcement does not address evictions from multi-family properties subject to a Fannie Mae or Freddie Mac loan.
-The extensions are consistent with the recent extensions of the foreclosure and eviction moratoriums until June 30, 2021, for Federal Housing Administration (FHA), U.S. Department of Agriculture (USDA), and U.S. Department of Veterans Affairs single family home loan borrowers.

 FHFA also announced that qualifying borrowers with Fannie Mae and Freddie Mac mortgages who are reaching the end of the 12-month maximum forbearance term under the CARES Act can receive an additional forbearance extension of up to three months, providing for up to 15 months of missed payments.